MJakubec/NetworkPolicyMarkupLanguage/README.md

 Again, even for `target` element, you can use the `group` elements to better organize them into hierarchical, meaningful structures.
 Sometimes, it can also be beneficial to refer to several `target` elements by use of the name of the parent `group` element.

-An important (and rather peculiar) feature of `target` elements is that you can nest them into each other to gain more flexibility for hierarchical specification of `host` and `subnet` groups.
+An important (and rather peculiar) feature of `target` elements is that you can nest them into each other to gain more flexibility for hierarchical specification of `host` and `subnet` elements.
 Unfortunately, our example network is so simple that it does not allow to demonstrate it easily.
 Let me explain it in a completely independent example:

 ```
 <targets>